List of breweries in Montana: Tamarack Brewing

 Tamarack Brewing Company, in Lakeside, opened in 2007.
 A Missoula brewpub opened in 2011.
+Their Old Stache Porter won the Smoke and Wood Flavored Beer category at the 2025 Montana Beer Awards.

+Tamarack Brewing was co-founded by former professional ice hockey player (and Hockey Hall of Fame inductee) Lanny McDonald.

 Ten Mile Creek Brewery

 Ten Mile Creek Brewery is in Helena.
 It is owned by Jordan Keltz, Ethan Kohoutek, and Riley Tubbs.
 The brewery opened in 2015.
 Their Fanny Pack Amber Lager won the 2024 silver award for Amber and Dark Lagers from the Montana Brewers Association.

 Thirsty Street Brewing Company

 Thirsty Street Brewing Company is located in Billings.
 Once with two locations in Billings, as of 2024 they operate only at "The Garage".